-Making the Gingerbread Sandwich Cookies:
+Making Gingerbread Sandwich Cookies

 These cookies are easy to mix together.
 You can bake them all at once, or freeze the dough in a container.
 Another option is to scoop the dough onto a sheet pan, freeze, and then store the frozen balls of cookie dough in a large plastic bag until you are ready to bake them.